engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Remove query strings from scripts
 * TWEAK: Add `Restrict Content Pro` plugin slug to `plugin.json`
 * TWEAK: Add option to remove orphaned `user meta` data upon run optimization
-* TWEAK: Add `no-cache` headers when minify is enabled and page cacheing is not
+* TWEAK: Add `no-cache` headers when minify is enabled and page caching is not
 * TWEAK: Ability to remove `.htaccess` rules when gzip compression is not available
 * TWEAK: WebP: Avoid PHP warnings when using hot linked images (Alter HTML method)
 * TWEAK: WebP conversion is unavailable when php shell functions do not exist